rodeoflagellum/rodeoflagellum.github.io/_drafts/site.md

 ## [Top of the Page](#top-of-page)

-Atop most posts on my website, there is first an artwork that has some haphazard connection to the topic being covered or that I found particularly attractive when I began writing the post.
-After this, there's the post's title; then a brief 1-3 sentence summary of what is included in the post, so I and others can get a sense of whether to read it when browsing through the Archive; then 1-10 tags indicating the nature of the post's content, along with 0-3 tags indicating topics specific to that post (I do not expect to write much more such topics in the near-term future); then up to around 12 (usually less than 6) labels covering a variety of different considerations for the post, such as reading time and word count; and then usually 1-4 paragraphs for such things as an overview of the post and its takeaways.
-The Table of Contents is the last entity I consider to be in the Top of Page.
+An artwork or a photograph precedes writing on many posts on this site.
+Typically, these visuals have little connection to the topic being covered; it simple the case that I found visual attractive or somehow representative of what I was writing in that post.
+Following the visual, there's the post's title.
+After the title, there is a brief 1-3 sentence summary of what is included in the post, so I and others can get a sense of whether to read it when browsing through the Archive.
+After the summary, I provide 1-10 tags further indicating the nature of the post's content, along with 0-3 tags indicating topics specific to that post.
+These "specifics" tags, as I call them, refer to topics that I do not believe I will write on extensively in the future.
+After the tags, I usually use between 3 and 12 (usually less than 6) labels to cover a variety of different considerations for the post, such as reading time, word count, and/or importance.
+Finally, I use 1-4 paragraphs for things such as an overview or summary of the post, the post's takeaways, and acknowledgements.
+The Table of Contents is the last entity I consider contained in _Top of the Page_.

+Here are further comments on entities in _Top of the Page_.

 __Art__: The art and header photos used on this website typically come from one of the following: [Unsplash](https://unsplash.com/), [Birmingham Museum Trust](https://unsplash.com/@birminghammuseumstrust
 ), [National Gallery of Art](https://www.nga.gov/), or [USEUM](https://useum.org/download-artworks).
-At the time of writing this (06/24/2022), each of these entities have licences that permit you to download and post at least some of their images freely.
+At the time of writing this (07/17/2022), each of these resources  have licenses that permit people to download and post some of their images freely.
 Why use the art, anyway?
-I offer the following explanations for this: I look at this site more so than any other person and enjoy looking at art, and sometimes, the art can complement the post's content.
-I also don't think the art is distracting enough to lessen people's capabilities to absorb or critique a post's content.
-Credit and, in some cases, information for the art or photos is provided under _Cover Image_ in the _Notes_ section at the Bottom of the Page.
-Some posts, especially short ones contained in the Misc section, do not have art.
+I offer the following explanations: I look at this site more than any other person and enjoy looking at art  and, sometimes, the art can complement the post's content.
+I also don't think the art is distracting enough to lessen people's capabilities to absorb or critique the content of my post.
+Credit and, in some cases, information for the art or photos is provided under _Cover Image_ in the _Notes_ section at the _Bottom of the Page_.
+Some posts, especially short ones contained in the "More" section, do not have art.
 Given the lack of interesting content in these posts (e.g., a list of Wikipedia articles) and my laziness, I usually opt to not include the art in such instances.

-__Titles__: I prefer brevity.
+__Titles__: Brevity is preferred.

-__Frames__: A 1-3 sentence summary of what the post includes.
-This is usually biased to only cover my perception of what the post contributes.

-Here is an example framing in my post _Attitudes Towards Human Gene-Editing_:
+__Frames__: This is a 1-3 sentence summary of what the post includes.
+These are highly biased, since they usually are only my framing of the post's meaning and content, and inconsistent.
+Despite the inconsistency with my post framings, I suspect people will mostly find them useful for sorting this site's content.
+Here is one example framing from my post _People's Attitudes Towards Human Gene-Editing_:

 > A fractional overview of gene-editing and a scan of and small discussion on people's past and current takes on human gene-editing, with some forecasting questions and considerations mixed in.

 This frame indicates that my post is not comprehensive in its coverage of gene-editing or people's attitudes towards gene-editing.
 From my perspective, the level of comprehensiveness for this post is more important to me than, say, how opinionated the post is.
-I am not terribly consistent with my post framings, but suspect most of them will be somewhat useful for sorting this site's content.
+And here is another example, this time from _Forecasting Designer Babies_:

+> My forecasts and thoughts on how many gene-edited babies will be born in the coming decades; this post does not contain detailed background information on gene-editing technology, or on policy relating to human gene-editing.

 __General Tags__: Below are all the tags currently in use on the site.